thulefog/ScrollableAdaptiveImageViewer/DesignNotes.md

 # Next Steps

-Some work needed to scrub post iOS 9.x and XCode 7.x warnings, beyond that - code iterations under way or planned include.
+Some work needed to re-introduce unit tests as well as scrub post iOS 9.x and XCode 7.x warnings, beyond that - code iterations under way or planned include.

 *Layouts*